Chocolate toxicity calculator – quick reference in case of emergency

 What makes chocolate dangerous to dogs?

-Chocolate and other cocoa products contain “theobromine”.
-This compound makes chocolate, the darker, the better, a healthy snack for humans but potentially lethal for dogs.
+Chocolate and other cocoa products contain “theobromine,” This compound makes chocolate the darker, the better, a healthier snack for humans but potentially lethal for dogs.

 The same compounds that cause euphoria in humans can lead to vomiting, diarrhea, and worse for dogs.

-Milk chocolate, for example, has far less theobromine than dark chocolate or cooking chocolate.
-Still, keep in mind that for smaller dogs, as little as four ounces of milk chocolate can be fatal.
+Milk chocolate, for example, has far less Theobromine than dark chocolate or baking chocolate.
+Still, remember that for smaller dogs, as little as four ounces of milk chocolate can be fatal.

 Given this, it’s obviously best to keep any chocolate away from dogs of any size.
 We list chocolate very high among the 9 most dangerous foods for dogs.